When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food

 Chè refers to a family of Vietnamese dessert soups or pudding made with coconut milk and an endless combination of ingredients like beans, tapioca, jelly, fruit, tubers, and glutinous rice.
-It’s like a Vietnamese version of halo-halo, a beloved dessert in Filipino cuisine.
+It’s like the Vietnamese version of halo-halo, a beloved dessert in Filipino cuisine.

 We didn’t know what to order so our server recommended two of their most popular varieties – che khuc bach and che Lutulata.
 The menu didn’t indicate what was in them but they looked to have a combination of beans, fruit, tapioca pearls, and jelly.

 This was actually the prettiest presentation of che I’ve ever had.
 It’s commonly sold as street food so you’ll typically find it in a tall glass with the shaved ice already mixed in.
 At Lutulata, they serve the che in a bowl with shaved ice on the side.

 Lutulata is a pleasant cafe and a great place to relax for a few hours.
 They have balcony seating on the second floor and offer coffee and tea as well.

 Lutulata Desserts & Drinks – CLOSED